 As we went away in August this year I knew it was absolutely pointless packing anything that wasn’t gossamer light.
-You’ll have seen my Dodo Bar Or dress in this previous post.
-It was the only substantial item I packed & it was rather heavy however being 100% cotton it wasn’t at all hot & sweaty.
-I wore this amazing dress on the special Ferragosto celebration night that you can read about in said post.
+You may have seen my Dodo Bar Or dress in this previous post.
+It was the only substantial item I packed & it was rather heavy however being 100% cotton it wasn’t at all hot or sweaty.
+I wore this amazing dress to the special Ferragosto celebration night that you can read about in said post.

 I also took my very old Marni x H&M collab maxi dress that I always love to wear on hols, you can see it here.